cudos-examples/dev-resources/README.md

 ### Your flow for building dApps with Cudos:
 1. Write a smart contract in Rust, compiled to CosmWasm.
 2. Deploy your smart contract to the blockchain and initialise it.
-3. Build a frontend application to interact with the blockchain from a neat UI.
+3. Build a frontend application to interact with the blockchain and your contract on it from a neat UI.
 These interactions are made using CosmJS to the blockchain, which you can think of simply as a database underlying a traditional application.
 4. Deploy your frontend application onto the CudoCompute network in order to host your dApp.

 ## Great resources for each of: